 Corona is an unwelcome virus that came from somewhere offshore.
-It takes the fun out of Maine’s 200 year anniversary and the 400th for the Mayflower.
-Hopefully, they will keep the next one in their devious test lab.
+It takes all the fun out of Maine’s 200 year anniversary and the 400 year anniversary celebration for the Mayflower.
+Hopefully, they will keep the next one in their own test lab.
 We may learn something from all of this but I could not imagine what it might be.
 Mark seems to put it all in prospective below in his Memorial Day message.

 2020 Memorial Day Greetings (from Mark’s Email)

 This Memorial Day, it feels like a lot of what we’ve got is now gone.
 Did we appreciate it enough?
 What we had just a few short months ago?
 We had the strongest labor market of our lifetimes, perhaps the best economy too.
 We’d been at peace for more than a decade.
 The world was producing fascinating wonders – self-driving cars, the total of all knowledge available at our fingertips, the ability to speak with anyone on the planet, anywhere, anytime.
 We lived in a time that every person in history before us would have traded places in an instant.
 For many of them, it would’ve seemed an incredible utopia.
 Were we sufficiently grateful for it all?
 We can look back on January and wonder at the trivial things we let consume us.
 Why did we spend so much time clutching after things that don’t matter?
 Why were we fools, taking our good fortune for granted?
 And so, our Good Luck ran out.
 This Memorial Day, a plague has killed more than 100,000 Americans and Canadians in just two months.
 The horrible tragedy has transformed us from fools into solemn, serious prisoners in our own communities.
 The superficial distractions of January have fallen away, and they’ve been replaced in our lives.
 Family, faith, friends, all seem more meaningful now that “what we’ve got is gone.”